 Many of the our mountain ranges, rocky valleys, and vast high deserts from Arizona to Washington have tens of thousands of years worth of Native American imagination and culture drawn, etched, and smeared into their histories.

 If only we really knew the stories they’re telling.

-We hope you’ll consider experiencing such natural wonders with us, and that you’ll carry with you the critical message of preservation and more importantly, a respect for their place in our modern world.
+We hope you’ll consider a hiking vacation to experience such natural wonders with us, and that you’ll carry with you the critical message of preservation and more importantly, a respect for their place in our modern world.